fachat/csa_ultracpu/CPLD/VIDEO.md

 ### Micro-PET

-There are four control ports at $e800 - $e803.
-They are currently only writable.
+There are two Micro-PET control ports that affect video operation as well, and relate to the integration of the Video output into the system architecture.

 #### $e800 (59392) Video Control

-TODO: need to check interference with VDC registers

 - Bit 0: unused - must be 0
-- Bit 1: 0= 40 column display, 1= 80 column display
+- Bit 1: 0= 40 column display, 1= 80 column display (OR'd with the Viccy register value from above)
 - Bit 2: 0= screen character memory in bank 0, 1= character memory only in video bank (see memory map)
-- Bit 3: 0= double pixel rows, 1= single pixel rows (also 400 px vertical hires)
-- Bit 4: 0= interlace mode (only every second rasterline), 1= duplicate rasterlines
-- Bit 5: unused - must be 0
+- Bit 3-6: unused - must be 0
-- Bit 6: 0= when switching char height, move vsync to keep screen centered.
-1= prevent that
 - Bit 7: 0= video enabled; 1= video disabled

-TODO: should bit 1 be replaced with R25.5 "Pixel double width"?
-It would be incompatible with the Micro-PET
-TODO: should bits 3 and 4 be replaced with R8.1/0 interlace control?

-Note that if you use 80 columns, AND double pixel rows (+interlace), you get the 80x50 character resolution.
-This mode is, however, not easily manageable by normal code in bank 0.
-In the $8xxx area the video and colour memory can be accessed.
-The first half accesses the character video memory, the second half is reserved for the colour memory.
-Now, 80x50 character require almost 4k of character video memory, more than twice than is available in the reserved space from $8000 to $8800.
-So, the screen can, in this mode, only be managed using long addresses into bank 8 (the video bank), or code running in the video bank.
+Note, that bit 1 (40/80 column) is deprecated and will be removed once the firmware gets updated to actually use the Viccy registers.

 ##### Screen mirror in bank 0